 expert judgment (i.e. direct estimation of likelihoods by domain specialists).

-2 The determination of likelihood is not a mean to downgrade the severity of function (see 6.4.1d)
+2 The determination of likelihood is not a mean to downgrade the criticality of function.

 Safety risk assessment shall be started early in the design process and performed in progressive steps during the implementation of the safety programme.